-Paul was home on leave when the bombing of Pearl Harbour occurred
+Paul was home on leave when the bombing of

-t was then he was called into active duty.
+and he was called into active duty.

 Paul served aboard 2 ships in his Navy career,